 A great motion design proposal can make all the difference when landing new clients.
-A well crafted proposal is your first real opportunity to impress your client and showcase your vision for their project.
+A well crafted proposal, or motion design project plan, is your first real opportunity to impress your client and showcase your vision for their project.

 So, what should you put into a motion design proposal?